Near vs sourceBOLD

 How does sourceBOLD's developer take-home compare to Near's?

-sourceBOLD operates on a developer-favored split, with the recruiter installment fully consuming our share for months 1–3 (no platform margin until month 4).
+sourceBOLD operates on a developer-favored split, with the professional services installment fully consuming our share for months 1–2 (no platform margin until month 3).
 Near's monthly staffing model bundles the markup invisibly.
 We can't make a clean comparison without Near's margin disclosure.

 Does sourceBOLD offer a replacement guarantee like Near's 180-day?